stvnprkns/steve-perkins-site/content/notes/show-them-the-sea.md

 - The way you talk about users
 - The way you talk about quality
 - The way you remind people why any of this matters

----

-### Yes, Do the Work.
-But...

-✅ Build your system
-✅ Create your docs
-✅ Define your expectations

-But also —
-**show them the sea.**